 Understanding the chemistry of excitement versus sedation is important if your child is overactive.
 In children who exhibit overactivity, regulation between the two states is impaired.
 Often, the problem is an excessive amount of substances being consumed that increase excitatory messengers.
 The six most common dietary excitement inducers are:

-1. Aspartame (NutraSweet) because it is made from two amino acids that are the building blocks for stimulating neurotransmitters.
+Aspartame is made from two amino acids that are the building blocks for stimulating neurotransmitters.

-2. MSG (monosodium glutamate) which directly agitates, because several types of glutamate receptors, all of which arouse, are in the brain.
-(For a detailed explanation of how MSG and NutraSweet affect the nervous system, see Excitotoxins: The Taste that Kills, by Russell Blaylock, M.D.)
+MSG directly agitates because several types of glutamate receptors, all of which arouse, are in the brain.
+For a detailed explanation of how MSG and NutraSweet affect the nervous system, see Excitotoxins: The Taste that Kills, by Russell Blaylock, MD.

-3. Artificial colors that can strain liver detoxification systems, leaving half broken-down substances in the blood that cause irritation in susceptible individuals.
+Artificial colors can strain liver-detoxification systems, leaving half broken-down substances in the blood that cause irritation in susceptible individuals.

-4. Unidentified allergens, presumably due to their ability to cause inflammation and other chemical reactions.
+Allergens can irritate the nervous system, presumably due to their ability to cause inflammation and other chemical reactions.
 The nervous system and immune system exchange information.
 When the immune system is under siege, it can send instructions to the nervous system to rev up or shut down.
-(To understand the relationship between hidden allergic reactions and behavior, see Doris Rapp’s Is This Your Child?)
+To understand the relationship between hidden allergic reactions and behavior, see Doris Rapp’s Is This Your Child?

-5. Excess sugar because children can convert it immediately into available energy.
+Children can convert excess sugar immediately into available energy.
 An adult’s metabolism more often turns that extra energy into fat tissue.
-Excess sugar can also aggravate a yeast problem.
-(See New Developments, Vol. 3, No.4.)
+Sugar can also aggravate a yeast problem.

 Avoiding the known stimulants is the first step in calming.
 But because the brain depends on a separate set of substances for calling, an over-excited state may indicate a shortage of important nutrients.
 Thus, the second step is adding substances that encourage serenity.
 The three most important supplements are: